The Blade (wrestler)

-Jesse Guilmette (born June 3, 1980) is an American professional wrestler, currently signed to All Elite Wrestling (AEW) under the ring name The Blade.
-He is best known for his tag team work with The Butcher under the name The Butcher and the Blade.
-Outside of that, he is known for his work in Impact Wrestling under the ring name Braxton Sutter and on the independent promotions such as Combat Zone Wrestling (CZW) - where he was a one-time CZW World Tag Team Champion - under the ring name Pepper Parks.
+Jesse Guilmette (born June 3, 1980) is an American professional wrestler, he is signed to All Elite Wrestling (AEW) with the ring name The Blade.
+He is known for his tag team work with The Butcher with the name The Butcher and the Blade.
+Outside of that, he is known for his work in Impact Wrestling with the ring name Braxton Sutter and on the independent promotions such as Combat Zone Wrestling (CZW), where he was a one-time CZW World Tag Team Champion with the ring name Pepper Parks.

 Professional wrestling career

 Early career

 Guilmette was trained by Les Thatcher.
 He has worked a number of matches under his legal name with the WWE, facing wrestlers such as The Boogeyman, Vladimir Kozlov and Shad Gaspard in squash matches.

 Independent circuit (2000–2019)

 In 2000, Guilmette began appearing for the Midwestern independent promotion Heartland Wrestling Association under the ring name Pepper Parks where he would be paired up with Chet Jablonski as the tag team, The A Squad.
 Debuting on July 27, 2000, the team faced Astin Ambrose and JJ Duquesne in a losing effort.
 Parks would wrestle for HWA for six years.
 During this time, he won the HWA Cruiserweight Championship on June 26, 2001, defeating Matt Stryker.
 On January 1, 2006, Parks gained his first heavyweight championship, defeating Jon Moxley in the tournament finals for the vacant HWA Heavyweight Championship.
-Parks would lose the title to Moxley on May 9, 2006 and regain it once again on November 11, 2006 defeating Chad Collyer in title vs. career match.
+Parks would lose the title to Moxley on May 9, 2006 and regain it once again on November 11, 2006, defeating Chad Collyer in title vs. career match.
 His second reign lasted 28 days before vacating the title on December 5, 2006 and leaving HWA.

 Throughout 2007, Parks would primarily wrestle for the NWA New York based promotions – NWA Empire, NWA Upstate and NWA New York.
 On May 19, 2007, at the NWA Empire First Anniversary Show, he defeated Brodie Lee to become the NWA Empire Heavyweight Champion.
-On October 20, 2007 Parks would also win the vacated NWA National Heavyweight Championship.
+On October 20, 2007, Parks would also win the vacated NWA National Heavyweight Championship.

 On January 16, 2010, Parks began appearing for Empire State Wrestling, losing to Freddie Midnight in his first match.
 On September 11, 2010, he would go on to win the ESW Tag Team Championship with Kevin Grace.
-Parks and Grace would drop the titles on June 4, 2011 to The Rochester Wrecking Crew.
+Parks and Grace would drop the titles on June 4, 2011, to The Rochester Wrecking Crew.
 On October 11, 2014, he unsuccessfully challenged John McChesney for the PWR Heavyweight Championship in a casket match at PWR Halloween Mayhem.

 On July 18, 2015, Parks and Cherry Bomb made their debut for Tommy Dreamer's House of Hardcore at the ninth HOH event in Toronto, Ontario, Canada.
 They would appear at the next four HOH events, starting a feud with Dreamer and Mickie James in the process.